 His articles have appeared in the American Political Science Review, American Journal of Political Science, Journal of Politics, Political Research Quarterly, Law and Society Review, American Politics Quarterly, Perspectives on Politics, Political Analysis, Georgetown Law Journal, Emory Law Journal, Washington University in St. Louis Law Review, The Houston Law Review, the Washington University Journal of Law and Policy, and the Illinois Law Review.

 He is also the recipient of two National Science Foundation Grants.
 His most recent NSF grant funds a project that examines the development of the norm of stare decisis in the United States.

-Spriggs' current research projects include: using network analysis of legal citations to understand legal development in the United States (with Paul Wahlbeck and Tim Johnson), determining whether and how judges influence public perception of court opinions (with John T. Scott and James R. Zink), examining decision making at the European Court of Justice (with Matt Gabel), understanding the relationship between the U.S. Supreme Court and the U.S. Courts of Appeals (with Tom Hansford), and modeling the depreciatoin of U.S. Supreme Court precedent (with Ryan Black).
+Spriggs' current research projects include: using network analysis of legal citations to understand legal development in the United States (with Paul Wahlbeck and Tim Johnson), determining whether and how judges influence public perception of court opinions (with John T. Scott and James R. Zink), examining decision making at the European Court of Justice (with Matt Gabel), and understanding the relationship between the U.S. Supreme Court and the U.S. Courts of Appeals (with Tom Hansford).

 American Politics; Empirical legal studies; Judicial process and politics; U.S. Supreme Court